-- •Complete training in conducting and using a Functional Behavioral Assessment (FBA) and in positive behavioral support.
+•Complete training in conducting and using a Functional Behavioral Assessment (FBA) and in positive behavioral support.
 The training must be provided by either the BSASP or by an accredited college or university.
-If this training was not provided by the BSASP, ODP must review and approve the course description. - •Complete required training developed by BSASP for Specialized Skill Development (SSD): Behavioral Specialist Services for people with autism spectrum disorders. - •Complete standard ODP required orientation and annual training. - •If transporting a participant, have a valid driver's license and automobile insurance.
+If this training was not provided by the BSASP, ODP must review and approve the course description.

+•Complete required training developed by BSASP for Specialized Skill Development (SSD): Behavioral Specialist Services for people with autism spectrum disorders.

+•If transporting a participant, have a valid driver's license and automobile insurance.